Contents

 The A380 running from Miskin to No'kis via Biruniy in southern Karakalpakstan.

-The A380 from Qon'ırat to Bukhara is a wide two lane highway with a relatively low traffic load.
+The A380 from Qon'ırat to Bukhara is a wide two-lane highway with a relatively low traffic load.
 Average usage in Karakalpakstan in 2007 was estimated to be less than 400 vehicles per day.

 The road network connecting the main towns and villages of the northern delta.

-Generally the road network covering the northern delta is in a good state of repair and is relatively under used.
+Generally the road network covering the northern delta is in a good state of repair and is relatively underused.
 Roads tend to be generally wide and straight.
 The busiest time is during the cotton harvesting season.

-Ellikkala road
+Ellikqala road

 A very quiet road in the Ellikqala district of southern Karakalpakstan.